Chris Brown holds high-end yard sale at his Los Angeles home

 Brown captioned the posts “DA CRIB … 2 day event” and included a heart emoji.

-Brown burst onto the music scene as a teen in 2005.
-He’s had dozens of hits and won a Grammy Award in 2011 for best R&B album for “F.A.M.E.”
+Brown, often called by his nickname Breezy, burst onto the music scene as a teen in 2005, won a Grammy Award in 2011 for best R&B album and remains a major hitmaker.
+His newest album “Indigo” went to No. 1 when it was released in June, he has a current top 10 hit, “No Guidance” featuring Drake and he’s nominated for a pair of American Music Awards.

-But in the past decade, he’s also been known for a stream of highly publicized run-ins with law enforcement, starting with a felony assault of then-girlfriend Rihanna in 2009 to which he pleaded guilty.
+But he’s also in the past decade been nearly as well known for a stream of highly publicized run-ins with law enforcement, starting with a felony assault of then-girlfriend Rihanna in 2009 to which he pleaded guilty.

+The crowd of hundreds began gathering late Tuesday for the yard sale, who were joined Wednesday by news trucks documenting the scene and news helicopters hovering overhead.

-People began gathering late Tuesday for the sale at his house.
-A long line that stretched down the sidewalk began slowly moving late Wednesday morning toward a driveway filled with large canvas canopies shading rows of clothes.
+A long line that stretched down the sidewalk for several blocks ended at a driveway filled with large canvas canopies shading rows of clothes.

-Some people told TV stations they had driven from as far away as Arizona and didn’t care what they walked away with as long as it belonged to Brown.
+Some said they had driven from as far away as Arizona and didn’t care what they walked away with as long as it belonged to Brown.

+Symone Maddox of San Bernardino, California, said she took the day off work to check out the yard sale, hoping to get hats and hoodies.
+“I already told my boss.
+She told me to bring something back,” Maddox said.

+The 23-year-old, a hip-hop artist who goes by the name Young Maddox, said she’s been a Brown fan since the beginning of his career and was hoping that she could pass some of her music on to him and get him to sign some merchandise.
+She said despite owning much of the singer’s apparel already, it’d be nice to get something directly from singer.

 The crowd appeared orderly, remaining mostly on a sidewalk.
 Police said they had received no complaints.

-The 30-year-old singer did not say why he’s having the sale, and it was not clear whether he would make an appearance.
+A news release said the singer plans to donate some of the proceeds to unspecified charities.
+It was not clear whether he would make an appearance.

+The same home attracted reporters and helicopters to a very different scene in 2016, when Brown and police had an hourslong standoff that ended in his arrest on suspicion of assault.
+Brown’s attorney denied any wrongdoing, and police did not file any charges.